 Latvia.
 The popular dissatisfaction with the government in the wave of protests last autumn continued.
 At the beginning of the year, the trade union movement led to a constitutional amendment that would allow the people to take the initiative to dissolve parliament and thus new elections.
 The proposal received over 200,000 signatures and was tabled in Parliament, which however was rejected by the government majority and instead referred to a referendum.
+See smartercomputing.org for national parks in Latvia.

 In June, the government decided to dismiss the anti-corruption agency Knab’s manager Aleksej Loskutovs.
 As a reason, a lack of control was indicated, since a couple of officials at Knab misappropriated money.
 The opposition, however, saw the decision as political, as the government had previously tried to get rid of Loskutov’s when it revealed the coalition parties ‘illegal campaign funding and conducted investigations that touched on the parties’ gray eminences, so-called oligarchs.
 However, Parliament approved the government’s decision and a prolonged political battle for new head of the Anti-Corruption Bureau followed.